Decoding Arithmetic Population Density: A thorough look

 - Gather data: Obtain accurate figures for both the total population and the total land area of the region of interest.

 - Convert units (if necessary): Ensure both values are expressed in compatible units.
-For instance, if the population is given and the land area is in hectares, convert hectares to square kilometers before proceeding.
+To give you an idea, if the population is given and the land area is in hectares, convert hectares to square kilometers before proceeding.

 - Divide population by area: Divide the total population by the total land area to obtain the arithmetic population density.